Analysis | A year after Trump said coronavirus was ‘under control,’ a look back at the first news stories

 The NBA resumed its season from within a contained environment last July.
 The Jazz were eliminated in the first round of the playoffs.
 In December, Gobert signed a five-year, $205 million contract with the Jazz and, on Tuesday, was named to the NBA all-star team.

 The Grand Princess: Two cruise ships in the Princess Cruise Lines fleet became early coronavirus hot spots.
-The Diamond Princess was quarantined in Asia in early February, with more than 700 of its 3,700 passengers eventually testing positive for the virus after eventually being evacuated from the ship.
+The Diamond Princess was quarantined in Asia in early February, with more than 700 of its 3,700 passengers testing positive for the virus after eventually being evacuated from the ship.

 The Grand Princess had a similar fate.
 It was cruising near California in late February when it was announced that passengers on a prior voyage had contracted the virus.
 The vessel was ordered to drop anchor off the coast near San Francisco while testing supplies were brought onboard.
 By March 5, 21 positive tests had been returned.